facebookarchive/hyperclick/README.md

   If there are multiple possibilities, this can be an array of objects with:

     - `title`: A string to present in the UI for the user to select.
+    - `rightLabel`(optional): An indicator denoting the "kind" of suggestion this represents
     - `callback`: The function to call when the user selects this object.

 Additional properties: